 Do you want to provide college funds for your kids if you die prematurely?
 Or a better question is will you provide college funds if you don’t die prematurely?
 If so, the first thing you will want to know how much college costs.
-You can use this calculator to help determine that.
+There are plenty of calculators that will help determine that.

 Our fake family wants to send their kids to the state college down the street.
 They expect to spend about $17,000 per year, per kid, in today’s dollars.
 Of course there will be big time inflation in cost between now and when the kids enter college, which is why it’s important use the above calculator.
 It will help determine what the costs will be when the time comes.

-Once you know what your final costs will be head over to this calculator and figure out what your “starting amount” is.
+Once you know what your final costs figure out what your “starting amount” is.
 This is the lump sum needed to invest right now to provide for college.
 When deciding on your interest rate remember that inflation has already been accounted for, so enter what you think you will actually get.